-5. Policies and procedures for a safe working environment for training and supervision both in the lab and on the job, if applicable. (e.g. Employer or Individual Agreement, ALAMAP Program Standards Form - Pre-apprenticeships (See Appendix I), etc.)
+5. Policies and procedures for a safe working environment for training and supervision both in the lab and on the job, if applicable. (e.g. Employer or Individual Agreement, Template Letter for Quality Hallmarks Employer Engagement (See Appendix H), etc.)